iamnippon/iOS-Biometric-attendance-App/README.md

 # Biometric Attendance Application

 This project is a Biometric Attendance Application developed in Swift for iOS.
 It allows users to sign up, log in, and mark their attendance using biometric authentication and location validation.
-I have done this project in CS 4405, Unit 7 at UoPeople.
+I have done this project in CS 4405, Learning Journal Unit 7 at UoPeople.

 <p align="center">
 <img src="Screenshots/s5.png" alt="Description of Image" width="600" height="350">